 Early pioneers in the use of Gaussian splat technology are now pushing the boundaries even further by integrating 4D modeling and geolocation into their workflows.
 4D Gaussian splats combine traditional 3D models with the element of time, providing a dynamic, time-lapsed view of the construction process.
 This enhancement allows AEC professionals to track the evolution of a project over time, offering an unprecedented level of insight into construction progress, delays, and milestones.
 This shift from static 3D visualizations to 4D models enables better tracking of work as it unfolds and facilitates real-time decision-making.

 In addition to time-based analysis, geolocation accuracy, and measurement capabilities are now under development to be integrated into Gaussian splat models.
-This enables AEC teams to not only monitor spatial changes but also assess the precise location of every element within the project site.
+This enables AEC teams to monitor spatial changes and assess the precise location of every element within the project site.
 With location data incorporated directly into the 3D models, professionals can measure distances, areas, and volumes with pinpoint accuracy, leading to more informed decisions.
 This combined functionality makes 4D Gaussian splats an invaluable tool for managing complex projects, as teams can monitor both spatial development and timing while ensuring that every aspect of the project is on track—both in terms of location and progress.

 These advancements are especially beneficial for large-scale, multi-phase projects where detailed tracking of progress, accurate measurements, and time-sensitive decision-making are essential.
 With 4D Gaussian splats, AEC professionals can visualize, analyze, and adjust strategies in real-time, creating more efficient and effective project management throughout the construction lifecycle.